Aranya-Marjara/.github/profile/README.md

 ### *Where Code Meets the Wilderness*

-**"Building ethical open-source ecosystems with the grace of a forest cat and the wisdom of the ancient woods."**
+**"Building ethical open-source ecosystems with the grace of a Wild Cat and the wisdom of the ancient woods."**

 [![Projects](https://img.shields.io/badge/🌿-Our_Projects-5D8F5A)](#-our-forest-ecosystem)
 [![Vision](https://img.shields.io/badge/🌌-Our_Vision-5D8F5A)](#-about-the-collective)